microsoft/Nimble/README.md

 Running a toy local setup with 2 endorsers, coordinator, REST endpoint, and sample REST client.
-Run each on a different terminal.
+Run each on a different terminal (or in the background, or with detached screen).

   ```bash